Augsburg: Roads

 The main road link is autobahn A 8 between Munich and Stuttgart.

 Public transport

 Public transport is very well catered for.
 It is controlled by the Augsburger Verkehrs- und Tarifverbund (Augsburg transport and tariff association, AVV) extended over central Swabia.
-There are seven rail Regionalbahn lines, five tram lines, 27 city bus lines and six night bus lines, as well as several taxi companies.
+There are seven regional rail lines, five tram lines, 27 city bus lines, and six night bus lines, as well as several taxi companies.

-The Augsburg tramway network is now 35.5 km-long after the opening of new lines to the university in 1996, the northern city boundary in 2001 and to the Klinikum Augsburg (Augsburg hospital) in 2002.
+The Augsburg tramway network is now 35.5 km-long after the opening of new lines to the university in 1996, the northern city boundary in 2001, and to the Klinikum Augsburg (Augsburg hospital) in 2002.
 Tram line 6, which runs 5.2 km from Friedberg West to Hauptbahnhof (Central Station), opened in December 2010.
+In December 2021, tram line 3 was extended southward to the neighboring city of Königsbrunn.

 Intercity bus

 There is one station for intercity bus services in Augsburg: Augsburg Nord, located in the north of the city.

 Railway

 Augsburg has seven stations, the Central Station (Hauptbahnhof), Hochzoll, Oberhausen, Haunstetterstraße, Morellstraße, Messe and Inningen.
-The Central Station, built from 1843 to 1846, is Germany's oldest main station in a large city still providing services in the original building.
-It is currently being modernized and an underground tram station is built underneath it.
+The Central Station, built from 1843 to 1846, is Germany's oldest main station in a large city, still providing services in the original building.
+It is currently being modernised and an underground tram station is being built underneath it.
 Hauptbahnhof is on the Munich–Augsburg and Ulm–Augsburg lines and is connected by ICE and IC services to Munich, Berlin, Dortmund, Frankfurt, Hamburg and Stuttgart.
-As of December 2007, the French TGV connected Augsburg with a direct High Speed Connection to Paris.
-In addition EC and night train services connect to Amsterdam, Paris and Vienna and connections will be substantially improved by the creation of the planned Magistrale for Europe.
+As of December 2007, the French TGV connected Augsburg with a direct high-speed connection to Paris.
+In addition, EC and night train services connect to Amsterdam, Paris, and Vienna, and connections will be substantially improved by the creation of the planned Magistrale for Europe.

 The AVV operates seven Regionalbahn lines from the main station to: